 How do state earned income tax credits work?

-States typically structure their earned income tax credit (EITC) as a percentage of the federal EITC.
-In 2016, state EITCs varied from 3.5 to 40 percent of the federal credit.
-Some state EITCs are not refundable, which make them much less valuable to very low-income families who rarely owe income tax.
+In 2018, 28 states and the District of Columbia offered their own earned income tax credit (EITC).
+States typically set their credits as a percentage of the federal EITC.
+However, unlike the federal credit, some state EITCs are not refundable, which makes them much less valuable to very low income families who rarely owe income tax.

-Maag, Elaine.
-2015.
-“Federal and State Income Taxes and Their Role in the Social Safety Net”, Washington, DC: Urban Institute.
+———.
+2015b.
+“Federal and State Income Taxes and Their Role in the Social Safety Net.”
+Washington, DC: Urban Institute.

 ———.
 2015c.
 “Investing in Work by Reforming the Earned Income Tax Credit.”
 Washington, DC: Urban Institute.

 Rueben, Kim, Frank Sammartino, and Kirk Stark.
 2017.
 “Upward Mobility and State-Level EITCs: Evaluating California’s Earned Income Tax Credit.”
 Tax Law Review 70: 477–511.